Divisions of the world in Islam

-In classical Islamic law, the major divisions are dar al-Islam (lit. territory of Islam/voluntary submission to God), denoting regions where Islamic law prevails, dar al-sulh (lit. territory of treaty) denoting non-Islamic lands which have concluded an armistice with a Muslim government, and dar al-harb (lit. territory of war), denoting adjoining non-Islamic lands whose rulers are called upon to accept Islam.
+In classical Islamic law, there are two major divisions of the world which are dar al-Islam (lit. 'territory of Islam'), denoting regions where Islamic law prevails, and dar al-harb (lit. territory of war), denoting lands which have not concluded an armistice with dar al-Islam and lands that were once a part of the dar al-Islam, but no longer are.
+Muslims regard Islam as a universal religion and believe it to be the rightful law for all humankind.
+Muslims are imposed to spread Sharia law and sovereignty through lesser jihad against dar al-harb.
+According to Islam, this should first be attempted peacefully through Dawah.
+In the case of war, Muslims are imposed to eliminate fighters until they surrender or seek peace and pay the Jizya if subdued.

 The Arabic singular form dar (دار), translated literally, may mean "house", "abode", "structure", "place", "land", or "country".
 In Islamic jurisprudence it often refers to a part of the world.
 The notions of "houses" or "divisions" of the world in Islam such as dar al-Islam and dar al-harb does not appear in the Quran or the hadith.
-According to Abou El Fadl, the only dars the Qur'an speaks of are "the abode of the Hereafter and the abode of the earthly life, with the former described as clearly superior to the latter".
+According to Abou El Fadl, the only dars the Quran speaks of are "the abode of the Hereafter and the abode of the earthly life, with the former described as clearly superior to the latter".

 Early Islamic jurists devised these terms to denote legal rulings for ongoing Muslim conquests almost a century after Muhammad.
 The first use of the terms was in Iraq by Abu Hanifa and his disciples Abu Yusuf and Al-Shaybani.
-Among those in the Levant, Al-Awza'i was leading in this discipline and later Shafi'i.
+Among those in the Levant, Al-Awza'i was leading in this discipline and later Al-Shafi'i.

-The concept of dar al-harb has been affected by historical changes such as the political fragmentation of the Muslim world, and has little significance today.
+The concept of dar al-harb has been affected by historical changes such as the political fragmentation of the Muslim world.
 The theoretical distinction between dar al-Islam and dar al-harb is widely considered inapplicable, and many contemporary Islamic jurists regard the Western world as part of the former, since Muslims can freely practise and proselytize their faith in Western countries.
+The Qur’an directs Muslims to spread the message of Islam worldwide declaring it to be a religion for all humankind.

 Major religious divisions

 Early Islamic legal theory divided the world into two divisions: "abode of Islam" and "abode of war".
 The first, called dar al-Islam, sometimes Pax Islamica, consisted of Muslims and non-Muslims living under Islamic sovereignty.
-The second was dar al-harb.
+The second was dar al-harb, ruled by non-Muslims and specifically infidels.
+Another secondary division of Dar al-'Ahd was assigned for territories ruled by non-Muslims that have a treaty of non-aggression or peace with Muslims, effectively an intermediate status between the two major divisions.